 Crafted with the finest organic botanicals and oils, this 100% natural herbal lubricant will encourage closeness and awaken arousal.
 Perfect for times of sensual intimacy, Gentle Oil is specifically formulated without synthetic chemicals or petroleum derived ingredients to be safe and effective.
 A lovely blend of organic Sweet Almond oil, organic Jojoba oil, and Vitamin E oil infused with organic Calendula flowers, organic Plantain and organic Marshmallow root.
 This romantic oil will definitely spark the flames!

-We love, love, love this rich and delicious blend of organic dark chocolate, local honey, and herbs formulated to help you relax and enjoy the moment.
-Its honey sweet and cocoa deliciousness is sure to bring a smile to your face, and can be used in cocktails or drizzled on dessert!
+We love, love, love these rich and delicious blends of organic dark chocolate, local honey, and herbs formulated to help you relax and enjoy the moment.
+The honey sweet and cocoa deliciousness is sure to bring a smile to your face, and can be used in cocktails or drizzled on dessert!
 Sharing a taste or two with that special someone is a very good idea.

 And don’t forget about our amazing Libido Care Extract made with Damiana, Kava Kava, Cinnamon, Rose Hips, Kola Nut, Vanilla Bean and Organic Grain Alcohol.
 This classic aphrodisiac blend will inspire divine feeling!